MRChemSoft/mrcpp/doc/mrcpp_api/mwfunctions.rst

 normalize
   Rescale the function by its norm, fixed grid.

+add
+  Add an existing function, fixed grid.

+multiply
+  Multiply an existing function, fixed grid.

 square
   Multiply an existing function with itself, fixed grid.

+power
+  Raise an existing function to a given power, fixed grid.

 crop
   Truncate the wavelet expansion accoring to a new precision threshold.